Guide

 The Financial Reality of Disability Planning

-The financial burden on families raising children with special needs is immense, making these dual-planning strategies critical.
-According to testimony presented to the U.S. Senate Finance Committee:
+The financial burden on families raising children with special needs is immense, making coordinated SNT and MiABLE planning critical.
+According to https://www.finance.senate.gov/imo/media/doc/937721.pdf:

 At-a-Glance: